vasilionjea/bivy/README.md

 ## TODO
 - Mailgun settings shouldn't be hardcoded inside _mailgun.js_.
-Add ability to read settings from a user config file that's not checked in to the repository, and/or from shell variables.
+Add ability to read settings from [environment variables](https://github.com/dwyl/learn-environment-variables#3-use-a-env-file-locally-which-you-can-gitignore) that are **not** checked in to the Github repository.
 - Setup a simple [ExpressJS](https://expressjs.com/) app that responds with static
   copies of the HTML pages that Bivy crawls.
 This will help with testing Bivy features locally without having to depend on the actual website that it crawls.
 - Deploy Bivy in the cloud.
-- Add a `--weather` option that reports the weather.
+- Perhaps add a `--weather` option that reports the weather.
 The weather report should be visible inside the sent email when Bivy finds a campsite and printed in STDOUT.